stas00/porting/transformers/fairseq-wmt19/README.md

 po ckets</w> 108953
 Gö tz</w> 108943
 ```
-we see complex combinations of sub-words which are still pretty frequent, e.g. `sal aries` for 109,012 times! so it got its own dedicated entry in the `bpecodes` map file.
+we see complex combinations of sub-words which are still pretty frequent, e.g. `sal aries` for 109,012 times!
+So it got its own dedicated entry in the `bpecodes` map file.

-How does `apply_bpe` does its work?
+How `apply_bpe` does its work?
 By looking up the various combinations of letters in the `bpecodes` map file and when finding the most complex entry that fits it uses that.
 Going back to our example, we saw that it split `Machine` into: `Mach@@` + `ine` - let's check:

 ```
-# grep -i ^mach  ~/porting/pytorch_fairseq_model/bpecodes
+$ grep -i ^mach  ~/porting/pytorch_fairseq_model/bpecodes
 mach ine</w> 463985
 Mach t 376252
 Mach ines</w> 374223